6 Best Air Rifles: Which is right for you?

 The Western Rattler .357 is purpose-built for hunting, but of course you can use it for whatever you want.
 This is a .357 caliber air rifle, as its name suggests.
 It has a 580cc air cylinder and adjustable regulator.
 There’s a throttle knob located by the magazine that makes it easy to adjust velocity according to the task at hand.
 This is an air gun designed for impressive accuracy and fine-tuning.

-This gun has a nice trigger and, as mentioned, excellent accuracy.
-It’s not a lower-priced air rifle, but the results are well worth the expense.
-We can change the pistol grip out for another AR-style grip if the user prefers it and the buttpad is designed for comfort.
-Gauges are easy to read and they rated the gun for everything from varmints to large game to long-range precision shooting.
-If you want a well-made air gun that does it all, and it’s semi-automatic, check out the Western Rattler .357.
+This gun has a nice trigger and offers excellent accuracy.
+While it’s not cheap, the results justify the cost.
+You can swap the pistol grip for an AR-style grip if preferred, and the buttpad ensures comfort.
+Gauges are easy to read, and it’s rated for varmint hunting, large game, and long-range precision shooting.
+If you’re looking for a versatile, well-made, semi-automatic air gun, consider the Western Rattler .357.

 The bottom line on best air guns

 There’s a whole wide world of air guns on the market, so it’s simply a matter of deciding what you need the gun for and then choosing one.
 One of the reasons it can be smart to save a little longer and go for a high-end model is because these guns aren’t as customizable as something like an AR-15.
 Make sure the factory gun you get is as close as possible to your ideal air gun.
-Also, take care to have plenty of cylinders or refill components on hand so you don’t get stuck unable to shoot because you can’t refill your air gun.
+Also, make sure you have enough cylinders or refill components nearby to prevent being unable to shoot because of a lack of air gun refills.

 Happy air rifle shooting!